 C) Product analytics

 This type is the hardest when it comes to overcoming the fear of sharing.
-It directly tells everyone how well your product is doing, and most of the time since you're just starting out, you're embarrassed if your product is moving slow or not growing.
+It directly tells everyone how well your product is doing, and most of the time since you're just starting out, you're embarrassed if your product is moving slowly or not growing.

 Since it is the hardest to share, when you do, it is also the most respected.